Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 History and Background

-While the name might suggest something more ominous, this “graveyard” was formed when a massive wind storm swept through the area.
+While the name might suggest something more ominous, this “graveyard” was formed when a massive windstorm swept through the area.
 Graveyard Fields refers to a mound of tree stumps that remained, poking out of the ground and resembling tombstones.

-Since that fire, it’s easy to recognize that something isn’t normal but also, that nature is resilient and will rebuild.
+Since that fire, it’s easy to recognize that something isn’t normal but also that nature is resilient and will rebuild.

 Read More: 75+ Great Hikes Near Asheville (Within a 2-Hour Drive)

-Today’s Graveyard Fields Hikes
+Today’s Graveyard Fields Trail

-As we mentioned, Graveyard Fields sits right off the Blue Ridge Parkway (Milepost 418.8), with a parking lot that often fills up fast.
-As one of the few hikes on the parkway that also has a bathroom, it’s a popular stop for many who may not be hiking and just need a quick break.
+As we mentioned, the Blue Ridge Parkway’s Graveyard Fields sits right off the Blue Ridge Parkway (Milepost 418.8), with a parking lot that often fills up fast.
+As one of the few hikes on the parkway with a bathroom, itโ€™s a popular stop for many who may not be hiking and need a quick break.

-There are two hikes from Graveyard Fields, and we recommend doing them both, because they both end with waterfalls!
+There are two hikes from Graveyard Fields, and we recommend doing them both because they both end with waterfalls!
 Many people often do the short hike to Lower Falls, which is just 1/3 of a mile from the parking lot.

 Read More: Airbnbs in Asheville